Baturyn: Kyrylo Rozumovskyi Palace

-Further tragic events, WW I and the Bolshevik revolution of 1917 put the restoration aside for a long period of time.
+Further tragic events, WWI and the Bolshevik revolution of 1917 put the restoration aside for a long period of time.
 The building suffered a lot in the fire of 1923.
 The outbuildings were completely ruined at the beginning of the 20th century.
 During World War II the facade walls and the decoration elements of the palace were seriously damaged.
-The second half of the 20th century has seen several restoration attempts, which preserved the state of the palace, though none of them was completed.
+The second half of the 20th century has seen several restoration attempts, which preserved the state of the palace, though none of them were completed.

-In 2002, under the initiative of V. Yushchenko, then the Prime-Minister of Ukraine, “The Comprehensive Programme On “Hetman’s Capital” Monuments’ Preservation" was developed.
+In 2002, under the initiative of V. Yushchenko, then the Prime-Minister of Ukraine, "The Comprehensive Programme On "Hetman's Capital" Monuments' Preservation" was developed.
 The realization of this Programme started in 2003.
-The volume of works increased considerably in 2005 – after Ukrainian philanthropists donated money for restoration, and the works for the palace and outbuildings’ restoration were conducted in 2005–2006.
+The volume of works increased considerably in 2005 – after Ukrainian philanthropists donated money for restoration, and the works for the palace and outbuildings' restoration were conducted in 2005–2006.

 In 2007–2008 the State Budget spent significant sums on it as well.
 A large amount of work was performed in 2008 and for the first time in its history the Palace obtained its original state.
 The palace was opened on August 22, 2009.
 The descendant Gregor Rozumovskyi was invited with his family on the ceremony of the grand opening and he presented the priceless heirloom – a broadsword of Hetman Kyrylo Rozumovskyi.

 The imposing Hetman palace in all its beauty can compete with the most distinguished palaces of the world.
 The restorers of the palace managed to recreate the authentic greatness of the palace, saving the concept for one from the best architects of that time, Charles Cameron.
 The restorers recreated the modelling and decoration of the walls, filled the interiors with paintings of Ukrainian hetmans, exclusive chandeliers, floors of palace and artistic parquet.

 Dancing halls were reconstructed true to their former greatness and grandiosity in the atmosphere of the 19th century.
 The classical music, performed on the old grand piano, conducts the excursions.
 Nowadays the palace of Kyrylo Rozumovskyi is the excellent and remarkable place for different concerts, theatrical performance and weddings.